cscvlab/3D-Objects-Compression/readme.md

 ![image](imgs/figure6_git.png)
 ![image](imgs/table1_git.png)

-##Results
+## Results
 For each mesh model, we generate the corresponding network model as its compression result.
-We also provide some reconstructed mesh models for display.
-The mesh reconstruction mesh models shown are all reconstructed using the 128-resolution marching cube algorithm, the training setup are 6*32 MLP, 128 key balls, and no hidden vectors are used.
-You can find them under the results folder.
+We also provide some reconstructed mesh models for demonstration.
+The reconstruction mesh models shown were all reconstructed using the 128-resolution marching cube algorithm, trained with a 6*32 MLP, 128 keyballs setup, and no hidden vectors were used.
+You can find them in ./results/meshes/ .
+The network models files are placed in different folders according to their corresponding paper`s figures.
 ![image](imgs/figure1_1.gif)
 ![image](imgs/figure1_2.gif)
 ![image](imgs/figure1_3.gif)

+## Dataset
+We use ShapeNet and Thingi10k datasets, both of which are available from their official website.
+Thingi32 is composed of 32 simple shapes in Thingi10K.
+ShapeNet150 contains 150 shapes in the ShapeNet dataset.
+### ShapeNet
+You can download them at https://shapenet.org/download/shapenetcore
+### Thingi10k
+You can download them at https://ten-thousand-models.appspot.com/
+### Thingi32 and ShapeNet150
+You can check their name at https://github.com/nv-tlabs/nglod/issues/4
 ## Getting started

 ### Ubuntu and CUDA version